mturilli/aimes.emanager/README.md

 ## Configuration

 This demo has **not** been designed to be portable or to be shared among multiple users.
-As such, the demo requires an extensive and fairly rigid configuration of the running environment.
+As such, the demo requires an extensive and fairly rigid configuration of its running environment.

 ### Supporting applications